tobiasfoster/chrome-extensions-get-fonts/README.md

    14. "div",
    15. "input",

 It only captures the first instance of the aforementioned elements, so if, for any reason, there are differentiates across the web page, they won't be captured.
-I'm relying on the fact that this would be **bad practice**
+I'm relying on the fact that this would be **bad practice**.

+I'm awaiting approval from Google for it to be added to the Google Chrome Web Store; in the meantime, you can clone this repo and install locally.
+Follow the instructions [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).